Dee-Sol/algorithms/README.md

  Recursive algorithm for computation of product of two large integers (e.g. 64-bit) using Karatsuba multiplication method.

+ ### Karger's Minimum Cut Algorithm

+ A randomized algorithm that computes a minimum cut of an undirected graph.
+It performs randomised contraction of edges until a multigraph of two vertices is produced.

  ### QuickSort Algorithm

  Implementation of QuickSort algorithm.
 It allows for a choice of the pivot element, including implementation of Randomized QuickSort (Median-of-Three pivoting).
 Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of the number of element swaps needed to sort the array.